Shame and Guilt Worksheet

 Shame and guilt are complex emotions that everyone experiences at various points in their lives, each with distinct characteristics and impacts.

 Shame is often linked to the perception of failing to meet specific standards or expectations.
-These expectations might be personal, imposed by authority figures, or perceived societal norms.
+These expectations might be personal, imposed by authority figures, or perceived norms in society.
 When individuals experience shame, they often feel a deep sense of inadequacy or inferiority.
 This emotion can lead to feelings of worthlessness and a desire to withdraw from others, as it fundamentally challenges one's sense of self and value.

 In contrast, guilt arises from actions or behaviors one perceives as wrong or harmful.
 It is closely tied to regret or remorse over specific actions, particularly those that may have negatively impacted others.
 Unlike shame, which is about self-perception, guilt is more about one's actions and consequences.
 Guilt can be a motivating force for change and making amends, as it often leads individuals to reflect on their actions and seek ways to rectify any harm caused.